zac-garby/booleang/README.md

 A structured boolean-logic programming language.
 It uses a completely different paradigm from any other language I've seen before, so it might be difficult to actually use it.
 The main purpose is for experimenting with boolean logic and logic circuits, and possibly also for testing the logic behind real life circuits.

+I'm not entirely sure, but I believe it would be theoretically possible to actually write a fully-fledged CPU using Booleang.

 ## Example

 ```